 In approximately 2014, Omegle paired then eleven-year-old plaintiff (“A.M.”) with a man who was in his late thirties.
 Quickly gaining A.M.’s trust, the man procured naked photos and videos of A.M. and blackmailed her to send more.
 Over the next three years, the man forced A.M. to constantly engage in degrading sexual performances for he and his friends.
 He also dispatched A.M. back onto Omegle to recruit other children for him to abuse.

-This lawsuit claims Omegle is defective in design, negligent in warning, and reckless in moderation.
-The lawsuit points to the fact that Omegle has continued to be the subject of warnings from cybercrime experts and law enforcement officers all over the world yet has taken no known action to mitigate the threat of child exploitation on their platform.
-Indeed, they flout the dangers of their product on their own homepage.
+This lawsuit claims Omegle is defective and negligent in design and warning.
+The lawsuit points to the fact that Omegle has continued to be the subject of investigation from cybercrime experts and law enforcement officers all over the world yet has taken no known action to mitigate the occurrences of child exploitation on their platform.

 “The owners of Omegle know that children are routinely victimized on its platform.
 Omegle’s popular use is for online sex and it welcomes underage users.
 The horror our client faced starting at age 11 when Omegle matched her with a child predator was a natural consequence of the inherent and foreseeable dangers of its product.
 I’m so proud of our client, A.M. for channeling her pain to make the world safer for others with this important product liability lawsuit.
 May this be a bright burning warning to all tech companies that if you hurt children, we will hunt you down, and make you answer to your victims in court.”

 “This is a lawsuit about a child being injured by a bad product that was used in its intended way.
 The owners of Omegle know that children are regularly victimized on its platform and yet continue to pair underage users and predators into live video chats together.
 I am so proud our client for using her pain to bring this important and groundbreaking case.’